allegro/allegro.tech/_posts/2020-04-06-persisting-application-state.md

 As I mentioned at the beginning, the ratings were given assuming the usage of the architecture described in my [post](https://allegro.tech/2019/12/grouping-and-organizing-classes.html).
 This means that for a different approach, these assessments may look different.
 For example, we can use a denormalized domain model in our application.
-It is a model in which a single entity derived from [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) is represented by an aggregate per application context.
+It is a model in which a single entity derived from [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) is represented by multiple aggregates, one per application context.
 If we put a single context into a single package, then mapping aggregates to DTOs will be done inside the package.
-In this situation, aggregates, from the use case point of view, will no longer require public getters, so using them will unnecessarily break the encapsulation of the aggregate and the context package.
+In this situation, aggregates, from the use case point of view, will no longer require public getters.
+Therefore using them will unnecessarily break the encapsulation of the aggregate and the context package.
 Personally I will probably choose the “state readers” method in such a case.

 Persisting the application state is usually coupled with its retrieving.